 newsflash: not everyone will follow ‘ceremony only’ rules

-What if some families try to bring children to the reception after your ceremony.
 Can you imagine how others would feel seeing other kids attend while theirs are not invited?
-Avoid the hassle of having to send parents back home by either allowing children to attend or not be invited at all.
+Avoid the hassle of having to send parents back home by either allowing children to attend or not being invited at all.

 focus on your special day and not someone’s kid throwing a tantrum

-having someone to amuse the little ones will help wear them out early on
+someone that amuses little ones will wear them out early on

 If you want the parents to focus on your ceremony and reception, you can have teenagers or young adults serving as chaperones.
 Ask them if they are willing to look after the kids for a couple of hours and make sure they are taken care of.

 Their task isn’t babysitting; it’s more like life-guarding.
 Hire teenagers who are responsible and dependable enough to keep the kids safe.
 It’s best to recruit ones who have toddlers, brothers, or sisters.
 Experience in this category goes a long way.

 Your wedding seating chart should seat all the parents & their children at one table.
 Kids need to be supervised by adults.
 Having parents seated with the younger members of their family lowers the risk of turning your elegant wedding into a child’s day-out disaster.